thingdom/node-neo4j/README.md

 ## Batching

-Although this need is rare, you can make multiple Cypher queries in a single network request, by passing a `queries` *array* rather than a single `query` string.
+You can also make multiple Cypher queries within a single network request, by passing a `queries` *array* rather than a single `query` string.

 Query `params` (and optionally `lean`) are then specified *per query*, so the elements in the array are `{query, params[, lean]}` objects.
 (Other options like `headers` remain "global" for the entire request.)